Here are our best kitchen floor ideas on a budget including pros and cons for each type.

 Vinyl flooring

-Vinyl flooring comes in sheets, planks, and even peel and stick tiles and is super easy to install on your own.
-Vinyl flooring comes in every single color you can imagine and several colors you didn’t even know existed!
+Vinyl floor comes in sheets, planks, and even peel and stick tiles and is super easy to install on your own.
+Vinyl comes in every single color you can imagine and several colors you didn’t even know existed!
 Patterns, too!
 It can look like wood, vintage tile, marble, granite, and even Lego’s.
 It is one of the most easily customized options out there and a favorite of even high-end designers because of how flexible it is in terms of creating a look.

 Vinyl is easy to care for, just mop it with a mild soap and water.
 Watch out for pets though, vinyl can be easily scratched and gouged.
 But it is so budget-friendly, it would be nothing to replace a plank or two if needed.

-Hickory wood flooring
+Hickory flooring

 The grain pattern of Hickory is unforgettable, highly textured, and highlighted by whatever finish you chose.
 Hickory can be reddish, light tan, and even dark, rich brown, making it a shoe-in no matter what your decorating style is.
 Shop around to find the best price, your efforts will be rewarded when you outfit your budget-friendly kitchen in a gorgeous hardwood floor.